EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/01-Development-Environment-Setup-Options.md

 ### Install Node.js

-Node.js is an open-source runtime environment that lets you run JavaScript code outside of a browser.
-It's ideal for building scalable network applications and works seamlessly with REACT single-page applications by providing a backend environment to handle server-side logic and API requests.
-This allows for efficient development and smooth interactions between the frontend and backend apps.
+Node.js is required to run and manage frontend dependencies and build tools for the React-based UI in this project.
+It enables commands like `npm install`, `npm run dev`, and others used during development.

-1. Download Node.js 18.x or later from <https://nodejs.org/en/download/>.
+1. Download **Node.js v22.x** from [https://nodejs.org/en/download/](https://nodejs.org/en/download/).

-2. Run the installer using the default options.
+2. Run the installer and proceed with the default settings.

 ### Install Docker Desktop